TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-unabletodelete-diagnostics-deletionarm-runningvm.md

 # Running VM attached
 <!--issueDescription-->
 ## **Running VM has been detected**
 Microsoft Azure has concluded an investigation of your delete operation against your storage account <!--$StorageAccountName-->[StorageAccountName]<!--/$StorageAccountName-->:**.
-We identified that The VM <!--$vmname-->[vmname]<!--/$vmname-->, is actively running.
-That’s preventing the deletion of your <!--$StorageAccountName-->[StorageAccountName]<!--/$StorageAccountName--> storage account.
+We identified that The VM <!--$vmname-->[vmname]<!--/$vmname-->, is actively running thatâ€™s preventing the deletion of your <!--$StorageAccountName-->[StorageAccountName]<!--/$StorageAccountName--> storage account.
 You will have to stop & delete the VM before you can delete the storage account.<br>
 <!--/issueDescription-->